zhz821/KACyclePageView/README.md

 # KACyclePageView

-KACyclePageView is a Container View Controller supports showing UIPageViewController's contents cycling.
+KACyclePageView is a Container View Controller supports showing UIPageViewController's contents circulated.
 Pan gesture can be used to move on to next or previous view controller.
 It shows a interactive indicator of the current, previous, next child view controllers.

 ## Features